 14. Even Flow by Pearl Jam

-So for this song, the music was written by guitarist Stone Gossard, playing his parts in open D tuning and McCready complementing it with a similar strumming pattern in standard tuning.
-There’s also a funk guitar riff that was recorded on the song by Gossard.
+So for this song, the music was written by guitarist Stone Gossard, playing his parts in Open D tuning, and McCready complemented it with a similar strumming pattern in standard tuning.
+There’s also a funk guitar riff that was recorded in the song by Gossard.
 All throughout the song, we have two separate guitar parts playing together.
-So when you’re learning how to play this song, I’d suggest starting with the lower guitar part first followed by the higher parts, played by Mike McCready that work over it.
-Some parts are strumming and some are slide guitar so you can alternate between the two to play both parts as if they are phrases answering each other.
+So when you’re learning how to play this song, I’d suggest starting with the lower guitar part first, followed by the higher parts, played by Mike McCready, that work over it.
+Some parts are strumming, and some are slide guitar so you can alternate between the two to play both parts as if they are phrases answering each other.

 15. Shake Your Money Maker by James Elmore

 |Tabs||View Shake Your Money Maker Tabs Here|

 “Shake Your Money Maker”!
 Who Knows it?
 Our final song on the list is “Shake Your Money Maker,” a song recorded and released by Elmore James in the early sixties.
 This song has become a blues standard, inspired by earlier blues songs; it has been interpreted, covered, and recorded by several blues and other artists over the years.
 “Shake Your Moneymaker” has been included on the Rock and Roll Hall of Fame’s list of the “500 Songs that Shaped Rock and Roll,” and the Blues Foundation inducted it into the Blues Hall of Fame as a “Classic of Blues Recording.”